danmarshall/makerjs-simple-page/README.md

 # Modify
 * Edit `smile.js` and save.
 The browser page will show your new drawing automatically.
 * Change parameters in `index.js`.
-* Add other modules in `package.json` and `require` them, parcel will handle all the module bundling for you!
+* Add other modules in `package.json` and `require` them, Parcel will handle all the module bundling for you!